Brief description of the major field

 Selling Points and Opportunities

-Graduates can join the academe to teach or do research and the corporate world (strategic planning department).
-Both the public and private sectors MS ECON graduates
+MS ECON graduates can join the academe to teach or do research in the public and private sectors .

 Requirements and mechanics to graduate